OKEMSIS - Oklahoma Emergency Medical Services Information System

 Mandatory Database for all EMS Providers in Oklahoma

-All EMS agencies were required to transition to the OKEMSIS v3.3.4 Data Dictionary and Elite v3.3.4 database (https://oklahoma.imagetrendelite.com/Elite/Organizationokemsis/) on 1/1/2016.
-The links below include information related to the OKEMSIS v3.3.4 suggested lists, destination codes, and custom codes.
-The v2.2.1 database was shut down on 4/30/2016 but the v2.2.1 data is available in the Elite v3.3.4 database report writer (transactional/custom reports only.
-PDF reports for individual v2.2.1 runs not available).
-If you have any questions about the OKEMSIS v3.3.4 Data Dictionary or Elite database please send them to XanaH@health.ok.gov or call Emergency Systems at (405)271-4027.
+The links below include information related to the OKEMSIS v3.4.
+Data from the Elite v3.3.4 database will remain accessible in the Report Writer module.
+If you have any questions about the OKEMSIS v3.4 Data Dictionary or Elite database please send them to XanaH@health.ok.gov or call Emergency Systems at (405) 426-8480.

-Free OKEMSIS Elite Database trainings have been scheduled on a regional basis.
-Computer space is limited so Agencies/vendors wanting to attend this free training need to contact Xana Howard at XanaH@health.ok.gov or call Emergency Systems at (405)271-4027 to confirm their attendance.
+Free OKEMSIS Elite Database trainings are currently virtual.
+Agencies/vendors wanting to attend this free training need to contact Xana Howard at XanaH@health.ok.gov or call Emergency Systems at (405) 426-8480 to confirm their attendance.
 Individual agency trainings can be scheduled upon approval by OSDH staff.
 In an effort to become more environmentally friendly and make the training materials more available to all EMS agencies, the regional training schedule and training materials are linked below.
-Only the regional training agenda will be provided at the training, all other training materials will need to downloaded (or printed) by the participating agency if they want a copy.
+Only the regional training agenda will be provided at the training, all other training materials will need to be downloaded (or printed) by the participating agency if they want a copy.

 NOTE: Dates for OKEMSIS trainings are subject to change by OSDH personnel if significant scheduling issues arise.